Sport Administration Courses (SAM)

 SAM 6010.
 Sport in Society (3).
 This course provides a forum in which to explore the sociological impact of sport in America.
 Emphasis is placed on issues affecting administrators, fans, athletes and coaches.

 SAM 6050.
-Legal Aspects in Sport (3).
-This course contains an integration of the various aspects within the sport industry as pertaining to legal liability of coaches and administrators, facility and event management, and risk management.
-Additionally, a thorough study of the governing structure, rules and legislative process within the NCAA and other sport governing bodies will be included.
+Sport Law (3).
+This course contains an integration of the various areas within the sport industry as pertaining to legal liability of coaches and administrators, facility and event management, and risk management.

 SAM 6060.
 Research Methods in Sport (3).
 This course examines strategies, techniques, materials, and principles for effective research within the sport industry.
 The traditional research model will be a focus with special attention given to survey research and economic impact research.